michellehernandezm/Proton_VPN_Setup/README.md

 <p>
-Open up "Remote Desktop" in a Windows computer or "Microsoft Remote Desktop" in Mac.
-Paste the Public IP address you copied and "Add" the PC.
-Once added, continue with the username and password you created for the VM.
+Open up "Remote Desktop" in a Windows computer or "Microsoft Remote Desktop" in a Mac.
+Paste the Public IP address and "Add" the PC.
+Once added, continue with the username and password you created back in Step 2.
 </p>
 <br />